 Personally I think it’s logical that you could state projected business revenue over the next year, as that matches what phone agents are reported to be saying, and they’re going through the same process.
 At least that’s how I interpret the application.

-Limited time Amex business card bonuses
+Amex business card bonuses

 Amex’s business applications now require you to state at least $1,000 as your business revenue.
 For a vast majority of businesses that shouldn’t be an issue.
 However, if you have a start-up small business and don’t have any business revenue yet, there seem to be inconsistent reports as to whether that’s intended to be revenue in the past year, or projected revenue.
 Amex phone reps seem to be saying that it’s acceptable to provide projected revenue, so personally I’d feel pretty comfortable applying and stating the projected revenue.